 At AutoAccident.com, we've helped many motorcyclists since 1982 in obtaining compensation to cover all of their medical expenses, lost wages, and pain and suffering after being injured by a negligent driver or other entity.
-We offer a free, no-obligation consultation to review your case, answer your questions and tell you the options to recover damages.
-I even wrote the California Motorcycle Accident Handbook, which answers basic questions asked by riders after an injury accident.
+We offer a free, no-obligation consultation to review your case, answer your questions, and tell you the options to recover damages.
+I even wrote the California Motorcycle Accident Handbook, which answers questions riders ask after an injury accident.
 Additional information is available on our website.Combating Prejudice Against Motorcyclists

 Combatting these false assumptions by insurance companies and juries is what we do.
 Biased perceptions and incorrect information can affect the outcome of a claim, and we know how to combat that.A Waterford Motorcycle Accident Can Cause Severe Injuries

 Because of the lack of protection in an accident, a motorcycle rider can suffer serious injuries such as:

 - Bone fractures: A collision with a motor vehicle can cause severe bone fractures to a motorcycle rider.
 Wrists and ankles are common locations that can prevent the rider from working and require surgical repair.